-- Develop a team culture where every member contributes to the provision of exceptional service and protects public health. - Train and educate team members on the connection between Town values and a healthy, high performance organization. - Promote Town values through our interactions with internal and external customers and stakeholders.
+Develop a team culture where every member contributes to the provision of exceptional service and protects public health.

+- Train and educate team members on the connection between Town values and a healthy, high performance organization. - Promote Town values through our interactions with internal and external customers and stakeholders.

-Goal #3: Invest in our employees, and recruit and retain competent, talented employees who are motivated, adaptive and safe working.
+Goal #3: Invest in our employees and recruit competent, talented employees who are motivated, adaptive and safe in their working environment.
+Objectives:

-- Objectives: - Work with the Town to ensure we have appropriate compensation and benefits in place to be competitive in the utilities industry. - Provide opportunities for team members to gain certifications, attend training, and further their education. - Refine and implement a comprehensive health and safety program that minimizes risks to team members. - Ensure that we challenge employees to achieve more than would normally be expected.
+- Work with the Town to ensure we have appropriate compensation and benefits in place to be competitive in the water industry. - Provide opportunities for team members to gain certifications, attend training, and further their education. - Refine and implement a comprehensive health and safety program that minimizes risks to team members. - Ensure that we challenge employees to achieve more than would normally be expected.

-Castle Rock Water Utilities team utilize our high tech monitoring system to optimize operations at our newest water plant.
+Castle Rock Water utilizes a high tech monitoring system to optimize operations at our newest water plant.